Joseph and the shepherds

 If he only could go back and do it again.

-He turned round in his mind the way he had blundered -
+He turned round in his mind the ways he had

 then he looked at the infant and suddenly wondered